 If you want an awesome hunting gift, you don’t necessarily have to fly across the ocean to an exotic destination.
 Canada is slightly larger than the United States, but has about 10% of the population.
 This helps explain why Canada still has such a gigantic amount of undeveloped land that’s home to fantastic hunting for a wide variety of big game ranging from whitetail deer to bighorn sheep.

-The remote reaches of northern British Columbia in particular are known for having some of the best Moose hunting anywhere in North America.
+Additionally, the remote reaches of northern British Columbia in particular are known for having some of the best Moose hunting anywhere in North America.
 That part of the country also has excellent Stone Sheep, Mountain Goat and Mountain Caribou hunting.
 Those hunts aren’t for the faint of heart though, but a hunt up in the wilderness of British Columbia is an excellent hunting gift for those with a burning desire to match wits against their quarry on a serious backcountry hunt.

 Many people assume that an Africa hunting safari is exorbitantly expensive and only the fabulously wealthy can afford them.
 However, that’s not true.
 Indeed, even when you factor in the cost of air fare, a week long Africa hunting safari for several popular species of plains game costs less than most elk hunts in North America.
 For that reason, an African safari remains one of the best bargains remaining in the hunting world.